-I shared this question right here and on The Frugal Girls Facebook Page, and here are just a few of the great ideas for How To Make Homemade Baby Wipes that were shared…
+I shared this question right here.
+Here are just a few of the great ideas for How To Make Homemade Baby Wipes that were shared…

 Susie said: “When my kids were little, I used the Tupperware recipe, I just Googled it for you: Ingredients are 2 1/2 cup Distilled Water, 2 tsp Baby Shampoo or Baby Bath, 1 tsp.
 Baby Oil, and 1/2 Roll Paper Towels (Bounty).

 Directions; Mix water, shampoo and oil in Tupperware container.
 Place paper towels in Saltine Saver or other long tall Tupperware Container.
 Pour mixture over paper towels until soaked.
 Remove inner cardboard and pull wipes from center for use.”

 Laura said: “My now 7 year old had a chlorine and dioxin allergy.
 We started using using flannel squares that my mom and I zig-zagged around to keep them from fraying.
 I put them in an used wipes container with enough water to make them moist, a drop or two of baby shampoo and a drop of tea tree oil.
 I think I had enough for a two day supply and would wash every other day.”

 Allyson said: “Add a few drops of Tea Tree Oil.
 It is an awesome anti bacterial, and anti fungal.
 The smell is distinct and great.
 I also add a few drops of jojoba Oil instead of the Baby oil.
 It is also anti fungal, doesn’t clog pores and is used for people with skin allergies!”